evanx/rquery/README.md

 ```
 https://demo.redishub.com/ak/hub/63carsebfmrf
 ```
-where an account and keyspace have been randomly generated.
+where the keyspace name has been randomly generated.
 The account name `hub` is a publically shared account.

 Then we can use `curl $rdemo` as follows:
 ```shell